.300 Winchester Magnum: 165-grain bullets

 The 165 grain bullet provides a higher ballistic coefficient than similarly shaped 150 grain bullet while maintaining a very high velocity which is translated into a flatter trajectory.
 Usually a 165 grain bullet shot from a .300 Win Mag has a muzzle velocity of approximately 3160 fps, which is 100 to 150 fps slower than the lighter 150 grain bullet.
-A almost similar 168 grain bullet is also popular among the .300 win mag as well as other .30 cal. magnum cartridges.
+Similar 168 grain bullets are also popular among the .300 win mag, as well as other .30 cal. magnum cartridges.

 180-grain bullets

 Probably the most popular weight for the 300 Win Mag is the 180 grain bullet, with high ballistic coefficient and capable of taking down light skinned big game of any weight.
 The 180 and 185 grain bullets are also considered the most versatile, with a muzzle velocity of 2950 fps from average factory loads.

 190 to 220-grain bullets

 Due to its high ballistic coefficients, the heavier bullets are usually preferred by long range shooters being extremely efficient in bucking wind as well as carrying downrange energy capable take down game of any size in America and Europe.
 These bullets are generally loaded to reach muzzle velocities of 2700 to 2800 fps.